camunda/camunda-docs-manual/content/api-references/spin/extending-spin.md

 * Provide a custom implementation of `org.camunda.spin.spi.DataFormatConfigurator`
 * Add the configurator's fully qualified classname to a file named `META-INF/services/org.camunda.spin.spi.DataFormatConfigurator`
 * Ensure that the artifact containing the configurator is reachable from Spin's classloader

+# Custom Dataformats

+A Spin data format is an implementation of the interface `org.camunda.spin.spi.DataFormat`.
+An implementation of this interface can be registered by implementing the SPI `org.camunda.spin.spi.DataFormatProvider`.
+Spin uses the Java platform's service loader mechanism to lookup provider implementations at runtime.

+In order to provide a custom dataformat, you have to

+* Provide a custom implementation of `org.camunda.spin.spi.DataFormat`
+* Provide a custom implementation of `org.camunda.spin.spi.DataFormatProvider`
+* Add the provider's fully qualified classname to a file named `META-INF/services/org.camunda.spin.spi.DataFormatProvider`
+* Ensure that the artifact containing the provider is reachable from Spin's classloader

+If you now call `org.camunda.spin.DataFormats.getAvailableDataFormats()`, then the custom dataformat is returned along with the built-in dataformats.
+Furthermore, `org.camunda.spin.DataFormats.getDataFormat(String dataFormatName)` can be used to explicity retrieve the data format by a specific provider.